Dr. Helena Wisniewski

 As Director, Ms. Mattison's responsibilities include efforts to design, deliver and improve services that support graduate students from entry to completion of their degrees.
 This includes oversight of graduate student life at UAA.
 She collaborates with graduate programs and student organizations to enhance the academic, social, personal, and cultural needs of graduate students.
 She oversees the day to day management of the Graduate School and the development of recruitment and retention initiatives that promote graduate student success by tracking student milestones in their programs.
 She is the first advisor with whom most future graduate students interact.
 Ms. Mattison oversees the design, development and delivery of training programs for graduate students, faculty who mentor graduate students, and staff who work in graduate programs.
 She serves as director of Graduate Interdisciplinary Programs at UAA and the Graduate Health Insurance Program for graduate assistants.
 She is also the "go-to" person for thesis advising regarding formatting, electronic submission and training, and thesis process.
 Ms. Mattison contributes to Graduate Academic Board and Graduate Council.

-Ms. Mattison currently serves as President of the Western Association of Graduate Schools (WAGS).
-As president, she is responsible for hosting the WAGS Annual Meeting in Anchorage in March 2015.
+Ms. Mattison currently serves as Past -President of the Western Association of Graduate Schools (WAGS) and on the Board of Directors of the national Council of Graduate Schools.
+As president, she was responsible for hosting the WAGS Annual Meeting in Anchorage in March 2015.

 Ms. Mattison has worked for the University of Alaska Anchorage since 2000.
 Her experience with UAA has included positions as Adjunct Faculty, Enrollment Advisor, Program Coordinator, and Training Manager, in addition to being with the Office of Graduate Studies/Graduate School since 2006.
 She was Adjunct Faculty in Psychology at Anchorage Community College, and Assistant Director of the Degree Completion Program at Alaska Pacific University.
 She worked for the Career and Student Employment Services Center and the Office of Financial Aid at Western Michigan University.

 Ms. Mattison's graduate degree from Western Michigan University is in Organizational Psychology and her current doctoral research interest is in Psychoneuroendocrinology.